 Reporting on gender pay

-Royal Voluntary Service has undertaken its first formal gender pay gap analysis in line with the Government’s new reporting obligations.
-From now on we will publish statistics annually on the .gov.uk website and publish more detail on our own website.
+Royal Voluntary Service has undertaken its second Gender Pay Gap analysis in line with the Government’s reporting obligations.
+Results are published annually on the .gov.uk website and Royal Voluntary Service publishes more detail on our own website.

 Basic analysis shows that on average the charity pays its females: